 King County Parks has initiated the design of a one-mile segment of the Foothills Trail (formerly known as the Enumclaw Plateau Trail) along right-of-way owned by King County Parks.
 The trail segment begins at 252nd Avenue South, just outside and south of Enumclaw, and continues along a former railroad route and utilizes the abandoned historic Boise Creek Bridge on its way to the White River.

-King County Parks has worked in partnership with the Cities of Enumclaw and Buckley as well as Pierce County to secure funding to construct a pedestrian bridge across the White River.
+King County Parks has worked in partnership with the Cities of Enumclaw and Buckley as well as Pierce County to secure funding to construct a pedestrian and bicycle bridge across the White River.
 This will connect the Foothills Trail in Buckley and the Pierce County Regional Trail System.

 The trail construction project is scheduled to take place during 2018 while the bridge is scheduled to be set in place the following year.
+For more details read this informational handout.

 Visit the Project Information by Segment section to view the latest in design, outreach, technical reports and more.
 We'll keep all our Foothills Trail neighbors and stakeholders up to date as construction progresses.